 Some of these products combine glass and porcelain into small planks that can be used as floor tiles and laid out in a variety of patterns.
 Others are left as crumbled aggregate and strewn about like gravel in exterior applications.
-Still others are made into large surfaces for single-piece recycled glass countertops.
+Still others are made into colorful patterned floors, or large surfaces for single-piece recycled glass countertops.

 The result, at a glance, is a kind of granite-style patterning that can be tweaked into any number of creative color combinations to match other colors and materials in a room or even create a mural-like artistic composition.

 EnviroGLAS also has products that reuse material from old sinks, toilets and tubs for various kitchen, bathroom and public space surface uses.
 The company boasts that it “turns trash into Terrazzo,” the retro yet newly fashionable flooring material with a speckled look.